unicef/kindly/docs/development.md

 Your client HTTP requests to the API must include an `Authorization` header with a `'Bearer <token>'` value:

+Locate the ./kindly/static/index.html file in your directory.
+Open the file and uncomment the line 38.
+Replace YPUR-TOKEN-GOES-HERE with one of the tokens in .env

 ```
 "Authorization": "Bearer YOUR-TOKEN-GOES-HERE'"

 ```

+Still within the file, change line 31 to point to your local IP address and listening port (for example: http://localhost:3000/detect)

 Unauthorized keys in the request will return a `403` HTTP error.

  Below is an example using curl:
 ```bash
 curl \
   -X POST \